-This first seminar, given by Professor Steve Collins, Physical Sciences Coordinator for Data Science, will explain what Diamond Light Source is and how synchrotron radiation can be used for science.
-Professor Collins will illustrate with case studies, how diffraction, spectroscopy and imaging have been used at Diamond to look at samples ranging from exploding magmas to the inside of batteries.
+This first seminar, given by Professor Steve Collins, Physical Sciences Coordinator for Data Science, explains what Diamond Light Source is and how synchrotron radiation can be used for science.
+Professor Collins illustrates with case studies, how diffraction, spectroscopy and imaging have been used at Diamond to look at samples ranging from exploding magmas to the inside of batteries.

 Professor Steve Collins

 Travel and Contact Information